Romblon: Festivals

 Every second week of January, Romblon town celebrates the feast of the Santo Niño de Cebú, also known as the Biniray Festival.
 In that week, a fluvial parade featuring the image of the Santo Niño goes around Romblon Bay in order to bring good luck to the villages.
-A mardi gras is also held in the town with various street dancing, food, drinks and music.
+A Mardi Gras is also held in the town with various street dancing, food, drinks and music.
 A similar Biniray Festival also occurs in Banton every 10 September in commemoration of the island's patron, San Nicolas de Tolentino.
 Other festivals include the Saginyogan Festival in Alcantara, the Sanrokan Festival in Banton, and Looc's Talabukon Festival, which honors the giant genie-like epic hero, Talabukon, who saved the people from pirates.

 Scuba diving

 In recent years Romblon Island has attracted more scuba divers.
 It has pristine and untouched reefs with almost undisturbed hard and soft corals around the islands of Romblon, Logbon, Alad and Cobrador.
 With multiple marine sanctuaries and private associations most of the marine life around Romblon is protected.
-In addition to the reefs, Romblon has been becoming famous for its rare and unique macro habitat, such as the Melibe colemani, the Cyerce nigra and the Cyerce bourbonica.
+In addition to the reefs, Romblon has become famous for its rare and unique macro habitats, such as the Melibe colemani, the Cyerce nigra and the Cyerce bourbonica.

 Government

 Executive

 Just like any other province in the Philippines, Romblon's chief executive and head is the provincial governor.
 Elected to a term of three years and limited to three consecutive terms, he or she appoints the directors of each provincial department, which include the office of administration, engineering office, information office, legal office, and treasury office.
 As of 30 June 2019, the incumbent governor of Romblon is Jose "Otik" Riano, from the PDPLBN.
-He was elected in 2013 as vice-governor and reelected in 2016.
+He was elected in 2013 as vice-governor and was reelected in 2016.

 The provincial vice governor performs duties as acting governor in the absence of the provincial governor.
 He or she also automatically succeeds as governor upon the death of the provincial governor.
 The provincial vice governor also convenes the Provincial Board or Sangguniang Panlalawigan, the provincial legislative body.
 The incumbent provincial vice governor of Romblon is Felix Ylagan from the LAKAS.
 He is a grandson of the late governor of the same province, Perpetuo Ylagan.